creativeprojects/resticprofile/docs/content/monitoring/status.md

 ## ⚠️ Extended status

-In the backup section above you can see some fields like `files_new`, `files_total`, etc. This information is only available when resticprofile's output is either *not* sent to the terminal (e.g. redirected) or when you add the flag `extended-status` to your backup configuration.
+In the backup section above, you can see fields like `files_new` and `files_total`.
+This information is available only when resticprofile's output is redirected or when the `extended-status` flag is added to your backup configuration.

-This is a technical limitation to ensure restic displays terminal output correctly.
+This limitation ensures restic displays terminal output correctly.

-`extended-status` or stdout redirection is **not needed** for these fields:
+The following fields do **not** require `extended-status` or stdout redirection:
 - success
 - time
 - error
 - stderr
 - duration

-`extended-status` is **not set by default because it hides any output from restic**
+The `extended-status` flag is **disabled by default because it suppresses restic's output**.

 {{< tabs groupid="config-with-json" >}}
 {{% tab title="toml" %}}